A weather station with solar panel

 It’s often with a specific reason in mind that we look for a weather station with solar panel.
 The location where we want to use the weather station is most likely to be remote, off-grid, hard to reach etc. Grid power and an internet connection through WiFi are unattainable.

 A cellular weather station that is solar powered gives you a lot more freedom about where to place it.
 It functions independently and thus can be used in situations where a grid powered weather station could never work.
-When choosing a solar powered weather station, it can be used for various purposes such as agriculture, weather monitoring, climate research, and disaster management.
+When choosing a solar powered weather station, it can be used for various purposes such as agriculture, weather monitoring, climate research, construction, and disaster management.

 In what situations would one need a solar wireless weather station?